DFE-Digital/bat-design-history/app/posts/claim-general-mentor-training-funding/2022-06-26-general-mentor-training-grant-guidance-and-claim-form.md

 Because the general mentor training grant is available to more than 20,000&nbsp;schools and we need specific information for each claim, a digital form is necessary to collect the data.

-To test our questions and assumptions about how the service will work, we built a guidance page and a form (in Google forms).
+To test our questions and assumptions about how the service will work, we built a guidance page and a form (in Google formss).

 ### Guidance